-\ does not include copper oxide mineralized material that was previously included in resource estimate
+^{} does not include copper oxide mineralized material that was previously included in resource estimate

 On January 31, 2008, the company announced that it had started the process of contacting interested parties to become strategic partners in the development of the Panantza-San Carlos Project in southeast Ecuador.
 To assist in this process, Corriente engaged the advisory services of Citi and Canaccord Adams to secure a majority partner for the Panantza-San Carlos Project.
 With estimated capital costs in the order of US\$1.3 billion, this project is better suited for advancement by a large company having the financial and technical resources required to fast-track its development to production.
 Bringing on a majority partner for Panantza - San Carlos will allow Corriente to maintain its focus on the Mirador Project.
 The Citi and CanaccordAdams advisory teams have secured confidentiality agreements and guided potential partners through the company's electronic data room.
-The company is currently conducting in-country due diligence visits with a number of interested industry parties from around the world, all of whom have the capability of advancing a multi-Billion dollar copper district.
-The first due diligence trips have already been completed and more are in the planning stage over the next 60 days.
-The due diligence process includes a technical review of all of Corriente's assets in Ecuador and meetings with local community and indigenous representatives.
-In addition, meetings are being held with senior government officials in Quito to form a better understanding of the intentions of the Government of Ecuador regarding the development of responsible mining in the country.
-Following completion of the Ecuador due diligence phase, the advisory team plans to start negotiations regarding terms of an investment in one or more of the company's projects.
+The company recently completed conducting in-country due diligence visits with a number of interested industry parties from around the world, all of whom have the capability of advancing a multi-billion dollar copper district.
+The due diligence process included technical reviews of all of Corriente's assets in Ecuador and meetings with local community and indigenous representatives.
+In addition, meetings were held with senior government officials in Quito to form a better understanding of the intentions of the Government of Ecuador regarding the development of responsible mining in the country.